About iOS/iPadOS Auto-Brightness

 - in iOS 10 and earlier, go to Settings > Display & Brightness > Auto-Brightness.

-Auto-Brightness is automatically disabled within Kiosk Pro if Control Active Brightness Level is enabled.
+Auto-Brightness is automatically disabled within Kiosk Pro if Control Active Brightness Level is enabled, which can be done remotely through Remote Settings Control or a Managed App Configuration update.

 If Control Active Brightness Level is disabled and the system Auto-Brightness toggle is turned on, the screen will remain at a set brightness level until: